allegro/allRank/README.md

  a Transformer model on the data using provided example ```config.json``` config file.
 Once you run the script, the dummy data can be found in `dummy_data` directory and the results of the experiment in `test_run` directory.
 To run the example, Docker is required.

+### Getting the right architecture version (GPU vs CPU-only)

+Since torch binaries are different for GPU and CPU and GPU version doesn't work on CPU - one must select & build appropriate docker image version.

+To do so pass `gpu` or `cpu` as `arch_version` build-arg in `docker build --build-arg arch_version=${ARCH_VERSION}` When calling `run_example.sh` you can select the proper version by a first cmd line argument e.g. `run_example.sh gpu ...` with `cpu` being the default if not specified.

 ### Configuring your model & training

 To train your own model, configure your experiment in ```config.json``` file and run